Skip to primary content

 Building Trust Through Transparency

 Trust in AI systems is built through transparency, not assertion.
-Telling a team that a system is accurate does not build trust.
-Showing them exactly how it reaches its conclusions—and giving them the authority to override those conclusions—does.
+Telling a team a system is accurate does not build trust.

-Organizations that implement all three levels of transparency consistently achieve higher adoption rates and lower reversion rates than those that rely on top-down mandates.
-Trust is earned through demonstrated reliability and genuine accountability, not through executive endorsement alone.
+Organizations implementing all three transparency levels achieve higher adoption and lower reversion rates than those relying on top-down mandates.
+Trust is earned through demonstrated reliability and genuine accountability, not executive endorsement alone.

 Redefining Roles, Not Eliminating Them